GosiaMas/Gosias-game/README.md

 ## Can you DJ the night?

-Try to collect enough records to see the good ending and be sure to avoid obstacles and loose lives.
+Collect enough records to win.
+Be sure to avoid obstacles - or lose lives.
-If you will not succeed, you will witness a rather pitiful picture every DJ has experienced at least once in their career.
+If you fail, prepare to witness a rather pitiful scene every DJ dreads.

 **[- Link to Game -](https://gosiamas.github.io/Gosias-game/)**